lightbend/cloudflow/docs/Getting Started.md

 }
 ```

-In real life we will have more complex business logic - this is just for demonstration only.
+In real life we will have more complex business logic - this is just for demonstration.

-Finally we are down to the point where we can log the valid and invalid metrics separately in 2 streamlets - `valid-logger` nd `invalid-logger`.
+Finally we are down to the point where we can log the valid and invalid metrics separately in 2 streamlets - `valid-logger` and `invalid-logger`.

 **ValidMetricLogger.scala**